 The Dana Point tidepools can be accessed from the parking areas surrounding the Ocean Institute.
 There is plenty of space here to relax and enjoy the beach in addition to exploring the tidepools at low tide.
 Tidepool docents and volunteers are available here on the weekends.
 Please be sure to observe tidepool rules and make sure to pay a visit to the Ocean Institute while you’re here.
 Restrooms are available near the parking area.

 Poppy Avenue & Ocean Boulevard, Corona Del Mar

 Little Corona is Just down the street from Corona Del Mar State Beach.
 At the corner of Poppy and Ocean, take a moment to stand on the path and look out at the Pacific Ocean.
 It’s one of the best views in OC.
 Follow the paved path from the corner down towards the beach.
-Halfway down the paved path is a public restroom and showers.
-Down on the beach beyond the sand, visitors will find lots of rocks to explore with nooks and crannies for sea anemones, sea urchins, small fish, sea cucumbers, starfish, crabs, and more.
+Halfway down the path is a public restroom and showers.
+Down on the beach beyond the sand, visitors will find plenty of rocks to explore in search of sea anemones, sea urchins, small fish, sea cucumbers, starfish, crabs, and more.
 On the north end of the beach, larger rocks and partial caves are exciting for kids to climb and explore.
 Check the tide charts for low tide for the best time to visit the tidepools.
 Parking is free on the street but can get crowded on the weekends and during the summer.

 Shaw’s Cove Laguna Beach